getsolus/help-center-docs/software/httpd/en.md

 +++
-title = "Apache (httpd)"
+title = "httpd (Apache)"
 +++
-# Apache (httpd) Web Server
+# httpd (Apache)

-Solus provides httpd for web developers to test locally before uploading their work.
-Below are installation instructions for installing httpd:
+Solus provides httpd (otherwise referred to as Apache) web server for web developers to test locally before uploading their work.

-## Install
+## Installation

 httpd can be installed either from the Software Center or via terminal: